GabeBarrera/DatabaseFramework/README.md

 - Geocode results are cached separately under `personaDB::geocode::v1`.
 - **Export**: individual profiles can be downloaded as JSON from the detail modal.
 - **Import**: the edit/create form accepts a JSON paste to pre-populate fields.
+- The app starts with an empty database.
+Use the **DEMO** button to load the bundled example profiles.
-- A **Purge** button in the UI wipes all user-created records and resets to seed data.
+- **⚠ PURGE** wipes all records and leaves the database empty.

-## Seed Data
+## Demo Data

-Eight fictional personas are bundled as seed data and loaded on first run (or after a purge).
-They demonstrate all supported fields including relationships, contacts, POI status, and classified status.
+Eight fictional personas are included as demo data (inlined in `index.html`, also available as `demo.json`).
+Click **DEMO** in the toolbar to load them.
+They cover all supported fields: relationships, contacts, POI/hidden/classified flags.

 ## Stack